Neurofibromatosis in AdultSee also in: External and Internal Eye

 - Freckling in the axillary or inguinal region

 - Optic glioma (in early childhood)

-- First-degree relative with NF1 (although new mutations are frequent)
+- A first-degree relative with NF1

 Q85.01 – Neurofibromatosis, type 1

 92503002 – Neurofibromatosis type 2

 Other forms of NF:

 - Mosaic NF1